mesosphere/dcos-docs-site/pages/services/minio/0.1.0/configuration/Configuring-Edgelb-Without-TLS/index.md

     }
       ```

-1. Create `edge-pool` using the JSON configuration file created in the preceding step:
+1. Create the `edgelb-pool` using the JSON configuration file created in the preceding step:
     ```shell
     dcos edgelb create edgelb-pool-config.json
     ```
 1. Access {{ model.techName }}:
     ```shell
-    http://<Public IP of the Public Node of the cluster>>:9001/minio
+    http://<Public IP of the Public Node of the cluster>>:9001/{{ model.serviceName }}
     ```

     Now you can connect with the {{ model.techName }} server using the {{ model.techName }} client on the public IP of the public agent running EdgeLB, and the port number at which {{ model.techName }} server is bound at EdgeLB.